4: MICROSCOPY

 STEPS TO FOCUS

-- Rotate the lowest power objective (4x) into position directly above the slide.
+- Rotate the scanning objective (4x) into position directly above the stage.

 - Look through the oculars and slowly turn the coarse focus knob to lower the stage slightly, which will bring the pen mark into sharp focus.
 Once the image is clear at 4x, scan the slide to find a suitable area to observe.
 Make sure the region of interest is centered in the field of view.
 At higher magnifications, only a small portion of the slide is visible—any object not centered at low power will be lost from view at high power.

-👉 Never use the coarse focus knob when the 100x lens is in place.
-The lens may crack.
+๐ Never use the coarse focus knob when the 100x lens is in place.
+The lens and/or slide may crack.

-Focus each objective as you work your way up to the 100x objective, however, only draw the images you see at the magnifications listed in the table below.
+You must focus the sample/landmark under each objective as you work your way up to the 100x objective, however, only draw the sample at the magnifications listed in the table below.

 |